Uveys-Yakut/Class-Encrypter/README.md

 ### Steps

 1. **Clone this repository**:
-   Open a terminal and run:
+   \nOpen a terminal and run:
    ```bash
    git clone https://github.com/your_username/repo_name.git
 2. **Navigate to the Project Directory**: